skiano/president/README.md

   * The last player with cards looses

 * Rules
-  * You can play a single card, or multiples _if they are all the same numeric value_
+  * You can play a single card or multiples _(if they are all the same numeric value)_
   * You must always play an equal or higher value than the preivious move
   * Value follows this heirarchy
     * Higher numbers are more valuable:  _4 > 3 and [4,4] > [3,3]_